-Scheduling your routine furnace maintenance helps keep your heating system working up to 30% more efficient and helps extend the life of the equipment.
-But things may still stop working, and when they do, you might feel like there is always something else.
+Receiving your routine furnace maintenance helps keep your heating system working up to thirty percent more efficient and helps extend the life of your furnace.
+But things may still stop working, and when they do, you may feel like there is always something else.

-This time it’s your motor, next time it’s your control valve.
-Now your find out the flame sensor has to be replaced.
+This time it’s your heat exchanger, next time it’s your control board.
+Now you need to replace your flame sensor.

 What is a flame sensor, anyway?

-A flame sensor is a crucial safety feature on your gas heating equipment.
-During the ignition sequence, your gas furnace goes through a process where a spark or a hot surface ignitor will ignite the gas.
-When the gas is ignited, the flame sensor creates a current of electricity.
+A flame sensor is a crucial safety element on your gas heating equipment.
+During the ignition cycle, your gas furnace goes through a process where a spark or a hot surface ignitor will ignite the gas.
+When the gas is ignited, the flame sensor generates a current of electricity.
 The electricity is calculated in micro amps.
-If the furnace’s control board fails to read the right level of micro amps, the furnace will quit giving the system fuel to stop an explosion.
+If the furnace’s control board does not read the correct level of micro amps, the furnace will quit giving the system fuel to stop an explosion.

-Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to function properly, which can cause the furnace to malfunction.
+Over time, if the flame sensor is not cleaned properly, oxidation or carbon buildup can impede the flame sensor’s ability to function properly, which can result in a malfunction of the furnace.

-The way to diagnose if a dirty flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
+The way to diagnose if a dirty flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can provide you.
 If a dirty flame sensor is the culprit, the furnace expert will clean the sensor with steel wool.
-If dirt was the single factor, we will see a significantly higher amp reading.
-If the reading doesn’t change, the technician will continue with the furnace repair diagnostic process.
+If dirt was the single factor, we will see a much higher amp reading.
+If the reading doesn’t change, the technician will proceed with the heating system repair diagnostic process.

-If you aren’t certain your heating system is going to outlast these last few weeks of winter, give Comfort Masters Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a no-charge in-home estimate on a new furnace.
+If you aren’t certain your furnace is going to outlast these last few weeks of winter, give Comfort Masters Service Experts a call and we’ll come out and provide you with a full furnace maintenance or a no-charge in-home estimate on a new heating system.